PhilippStaedter/Solver_Study/README.md

 # Solver Study

-This repository contains all python files and (supplementary) figures for the manuscript 'Assessment and Prediction of ODE Solver Performance for Biological Processes'.
+This repository contains all python files and (supplementary) figures for the manuscript 'Benchmarking of numerical integration methods for ODE models of biological systems'.

 ## 0 Problems that can occur